 So I came up with several easy and natural ways to add art appreciation to our everyday lives.

 I hope these ideas encourage you that you don’t need to pull off 30 Pinterest art projects in your homeschool every month.
 Then again, if that kind of thing makes you giddy, and it doesn’t cause you to hyperventilate like it does me, by all means, go right ahead!
-You can follow my Homeschooling the Arts board on Pinterest for ideas galore.

 When it comes to art appreciation in our relaxed homeschool, at least, simplicity wins the day.